 Project structure and source code

-The source code for the project is hosted in ‘powershell.sample-module’ GitHub repository.
+The source code for the project is hosted in the ‘powershell.sample-module’ GitHub repository.
 The repository contains both the code for the sample PowerShell module and the configuration for its build process.
-I put all the module sources into ‘SampleModule’ folder and keep everything else in the project root.
+I put all the module sources into the ‘SampleModule’ folder and kept everything else in the project root.
 This structure makes the sample more reusable so that you can fork or clone the repository to your local machine and make it fully workable with a minimum of tweaks.

-If you check the module definition in ‘SampleModule.psm1’ file, you might find it somewhat minimalistic.
-Basically, it doesn’t contain any functions and serves as a load script for individual function definitions located in the ‘Public’ and ‘Private’ subfolder.
-People who already familiar with PowerShell module development might immediately recognize a definitive pattern when a module has some public functions to be exported and, optionally, some internal helper functions invoked from the public ones and not accessible to a third party.
+If you check the module definition in the ‘SampleModule.psm1’ file, you might find it somewhat minimalistic.
+Basically, it doesn’t contain any functions and serves as a load script for individual function definitions located in the ‘Public’ and ‘Private’ subfolders.
+People who are already familiar with PowerShell module development might immediately recognize a definitive pattern when a module has some public functions to be exported and, optionally, some internal helper functions invoked from the public ones and not accessible to a third party.
 This pattern encourages you to define each function in a separate file and maintain a clean and intuitive codebase.

 For the sake of simplicity, the module contains only one public function, which generates a range of GUIDs based on the input parameter.
 It has no fancy logic, just a function definition according to general PowerShell guidelines.